icoreman/ms-mall-parent/README.md

 # ms-mall-parent
-A mall system build by Spring Cloud and Spring Boot。
+A mall system is built by Spring Cloud and Spring Boot。

 ## [dubbo 版本](https://github.com/icoreman/mall)